JoseJuan98/ml-regression-project-california-housing/README.md

 The target variable or dependent variable for this analysis will be the `median_house_value`, which describes the median price of the houses per block group.

+The California Housing dataset is a collection of census data for the state of California, USA, from the 1990 census.
+It consists of one row per census block group, with each block group representing the smallest geographical unit for which sample data is published by the U.S. Census Bureau.
+The dataset was compiled by Pace and Barry and published in the Statistics and Probability Letters journal in 1997.

+The dataset contains several features, including the median income, median house age, and median number of rooms per house, among others.
+The target variable or dependent variable for this analysis is the `median_house_value` which represents the median price of the houses per block group.

+The dataset is available from the University of Porto by the [Luís Torgo's page](https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html) and is often used in regression analysis and machine learning tasks.

 ## File Structure

 ```shell